-About the Annual Security Report & the Clery Act
+About the Annual Security Report and the Clery Act

-This report has been prepared to comply with the Jeanne Clery Disclosure of Campus Safety & Wellbeing Policy and Crime Statistics Act.
-This document is available virtually online at the Campus Safety & Wellbeing website.
+This report has been prepared to comply with the Jeanne Clery Disclosure of Campus Safety and Wellbeing Policy and Crime Statistics Act.
+This document is available virtually online at the Campus Safety and Wellbeing website.

-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus such as Amherst Police Department and non-campus property sites, the office of Justice, Equity, and Antiracism, the former Dean of Students office and Division of Student Affairs, Title IX, Residence Life and Student Engagement, Campus Safety and Wellbeing, and Counseling and Health Services.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus such as Amherst Police Department and non-campus property sites, the Division of Justice, Equity, and Antiracism, Title IX, Residence Life, Student Success and Student Engagement, Campus Safety and Wellbeing, and Counseling and Health Services.

-Campus crime, arrest and referral statistics include those reported to the Campus Safety & Wellbeing Office, designated campus officials (including but not limited to directors, deans, department heads, etc.) and to local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to the Campus Safety and Wellbeing Office, designated campus officials (including but not limited to directors, deans, department heads, etc.) and to local law enforcement agencies.